PasqualiniGabriele/CybersecurityProect/home.md

 ## Introduction
-I own a personal server that hosts both a game server and a Discord bot, which provides various functionalities to players, such as displaying game statistics, rolling dice, and many others.
+I own a server that hosts both a personal game server and a Discord bot, which provides various functionalities to players, such as displaying game statistics, rolling dice, and more.

-The Discord bot is a program that continuously listens to messages in a designated chat channel and executes commands or functions depending on the message content.
+The Discord bot is a program, written in python, that continuously listens to messages in a designated chat channel and executes commands or functions depending on the message content.

-During a Cybersecurity course, I discovered a vulnerability in the Discord bot’s Python code that allows remote code execution without requiring user interaction.
-Exploiting this flaw, combined with a misconfiguration in the file permissions of a script, I was able to gain unauthorized access to the game server’s files.
+Last year I wrote the Discord bot's code using ChatGPT to support a Minecraft server to play with friends, but during the Cybersecurity course, I discovered a vulnerability in the code that allows remote code execution without requiring user interaction.
+Therefore in this report I decided to simulate an attack that aims to obtain unauthorized access to the game files exploiting the vulnerability and a permission misconfiguration.